Tuesday July 16, 2019

 2. Employer Branding Strategy Is About Agility, Sentimentality, and Integrity.

 Having a well-designed website and aesthetically pleasing social media feeds won’t cut it if you don’t reply to emails fast enough or provide a clingy customer experience.

-The best marketing strategy you can get is happy employees.
-Every individual working at your company, can and should be sharing social media posts, pictures, videos and various moments from their daily work life.
+The best marketing strategy is happy employees.
+Every individual working at your company can and should be sharing social media posts, pictures, videos, and various moments from their daily work life.

 In addition to that, they should be the ones representing your brand in various events and conferences.

-Nothing will illustrate your company and its culture better, as the people living it.
+Nothing will illustrate your company and its culture better than the people living it.

-To summarize it all, here are the main global trends you should be implementing into your campaign.
+To summarize it all, here are the main global trends you should be implementing in your employer branding campaign.

 You need to highlight the strengths of your company culture, take care of them, and empower them.
 This can be achieved with strong and clear communication only.

-Find creative ways to interact with various audiences, eg. your customers, potential employees, students, experts of the market.
+Find creative ways to interact with various audiences, e.g. your customers, potential employees, students, and experts of the market.

-There is no clear blueprint which that will for your EB strategy, so you should create it precisely while focusing on your company strengths.
+There is no clear blueprint for an EB strategy, so you should create one precisely while focusing on your company’s strengths.

-Once you have a plan – stick to it and measure the outcome and output it provides only then change it if needed.
+Once you have a plan, stick to it and measure the outcome and output it provides.
+Only change it if it’s necessary.